-A strong postgraduate research culture is crucial to any department and we hope to both challenge and support you to continue developing yourselves, the postgraduate community, and the department.
-We hope to organize a field trip early in the semester to give you the chance to meet in an informal social setting.
-We expect that there will be online and in person events happening in the Department and across the wider university community throughout the academic year which you are encouraged to attend.
+A strong postgraduate research culture is crucial to any academic department.
+We hope to both challenge and support you to continue developing yourselves, the postgraduate community, and the department.
+We expect that there will be in-person and online events happening in the Department and across the wider university community throughout the academic year which you are strongly encouraged to attend.

 Your comments and suggestions for improving how we go about bringing you and you peers together for support are always welcome.
-As in the past, we expect that the postgraduate research cohort will collectively agree a representative for 2021-22.
+As in the past, we expect that the postgraduate research cohort will collectively agree a representative for 2023-24.
 Warm thanks to those who have previously taken up this important role.

-On the Sociology department website and Sociology PhD Moodle page, you will find a list of the registered research postgraduate students in the department along with the title and brief description of their research.
-This list is intended to alert you to the work of others in the Department with whom you can connect.
+On the Sociology department website you will find a list of the registered research postgraduate students in the department along with the title and brief description of their research.
+This list is continually changing as people complete their theses and new people register.
+It is intended to alert you to the work of others in the Department with whom you can connect.
 Don't be shy!

 To enter a postgraduate programme is to commit oneself to certain standards of professional behaviour.
-These include regular and punctual attendance at all timetabled sessions and punctual presentation of all assignments.
-In the Sociology Department you will get a positive response from the people you approach - don't let yourself get isolated or intimidated!
+These include regular and punctual attendance at all timetabled sessions and timely presentation of all assignments.
+In the Sociology Department you will get a positive response from the people you approach.
 Remember that staff were once postgraduate students and are well equipped to empathize with your situation.
 The department seeks to both challenge you to develop as a sociologist and to provide you with the supports that will make this a rewarding and enjoyable experience.

-Please retain this Handbook, alongside the University Regulations for Postgraduate Research Degrees, and ensure that you are familiar with all guidelines for postgraduate research work.
-Log in regularly to our Sociology PhD Moodle Page where the most up to date policies and advice is available.
+Please retain this Handbook alongside the University Regulations for Postgraduate Research Degrees, and ensure that you are familiar with all guidelines for postgraduate research work.
 While every effort has been made to ensure the accuracy of the material in this handbook, we reserve the right to make changes as needed.

-Very best wishes for the year ahead.
+Very best wishes for the year ahead!

-Prof Mary P. Corcoran (mary.corcoran@mu.ie)
+Prof Laurence Cox (laurence.cox@mu.ie)

 Prof Mary P. Murphy (mary.p.murphy@mu.ie)

 Postgraduate Research Coordinator

 Head of Department of Sociology